 |Sunday||11am - 4:30pm|

-The Guildhall is located in the heart of the city centre, within walking distance of most car parks.
+The Guildhall is also open from November to January for special events.
+It is located in the heart of the city centre, within walking distance of most car parks.

 Is the Guildhall available for hire?

 The Guildhall is available for private hire for: